jbloomlab/seqneut-pipeline/README.md

  - Adjusting the `process_counts_qc_thresholds` for that plate to be more lenient.

+For the computation of serum titers against specific viruses, the file `./results/sera/qc_serum_titers_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
+You will need to address these QC failures by adjusting `serum_titers_qc_exclusions` to either not worry if a serum-virus pair fails the QC filters or dropping specific serum-virus-replicate measurements.

 It is expected that you may have to perform several iterations of running and fixing QC failures.
+The pipeline will only run to completion when all all QC filters are passed.

 ## Test example and testing via GitHub Actions
 The [./test_example](test_example) subdirectory contains a small test example that illustrates use of the pipeline.